 Trial-Ready Lawyers by Your Side

-At Wood Craig & Avery, LLC, our truck accident attorneys are on the side of injured individuals and families.
+At Wood Craig Miller, LLC, our attorneys are on the side of injured individuals and families.
 We strive to bridge the gap between individuals and powerful employers and insurance companies.

-Call Wood Craig & Avery, LLC at (404) 800-1837, or contact us online if you’ve been injured by a semi-truck.
+Call Wood Craig Miller, LLC at (404) 888-9962, or contact us online if you’ve been injured by a semi-truck.
 We can get to work immediately to secure the full and fair amount of compensation you deserve.